kemitchell/stonecutters/about/how-to.md

 Some clauses in the catalog use terms that aren't defined.
 For example, this part of [california-forum-venue 1e1d](/california-forum-venue/1e1d) uses the term "Venue City" without defining it:

 > **Agreed Courts** means any court of the State of California sitting in _Venue City_ and the United States District Court for the district encompassing it.
+>
+> [...]

 "Venue City" works a bit like a blank that you can fill in:

 > _Forum and Venue_.
-Include <https://stonecutters.law/california-forum-venue/1e1d> with San Francisco as _Venue City_.
+Include <https://stonecutters.law/california-forum-venue/1e1d> with San Francisco as Venue City.

 This ambiguously incorporates the clause and also specifies that _Venue City_ is San Francisco.
 If you prefer Los Angeles:

 > _Forum and Venue_.
-Include <https://stonecutters.law/california-forum-venue/1e1d> with Los Angeles as _Venue City_.
+Include <https://stonecutters.law/california-forum-venue/1e1d> with Los Angeles as Venue City.